brospunk/redteam_ransomware_project/ran2/readme.txt

-it have the ransomware with no possibile turn back the key all the library are installed automaticly
+it have the ransomware with no possibile turn back the key, cookies on PC and WiFi passwords all the library are installed automaticly